idfly/yii2-trackers/readme.md

 # yii2-trackers

+Note: This module uses `yii2-settings` module by idfly.

 ## Set

+1. Setup module `yii2-settings`

-1. To the project file `composer.json` add to the `require` section:
+2. To the project file `composer.json` add to the `require` section:

       `"idfly/yii2-trackers": "dev-master"`

-2. To the `repositories` section:
+3. To the `repositories` section:
       ```
       {
            "type": "git",